Largest Inscribed Rectangles in Geometric Convex Sets: Approximation Algorithms

+In Problem (\ref{mod:MVAIR-Polytope-Efficient-Barrier}) the constraints are implicitly incorporated in the objective function.
 The indicator barrier function is a non-smooth function.
 However, we can efficiently approximate it with a logarithmic barrier function, which is smooth.
 This approximation can be written as $\hat{I}_{-}(y) = -(1/t)\log(-y)$ with $\dom \hat{I}_{-} = -\mathbb{R}_{++}$, i.e., the set of strictly negative real numbers.
 Here $\tau>0$ is the barrier parameter that controls the accuracy of this approximation.
 As $\tau$ increases in each iteration with $\tau:=\mu \tau$, where $\mu>0$ is an increment parameter, the approximation becomes more accurate.
 Problem (\ref{mod:MVAIR-Polytope-Efficient-Barrier}) can now be approximated by